vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 > But as many as received him, to them gave he power *to become the sons of God*, even to them that believe on his name.
 {% ct 'John 1:12' %}

-Christ’s death on the cross restored the rift that occured between God and the human race when Adam and Eve sinned, and we can now once again be called sons and daughters of God!
+Christ’s death on the cross restored the rift that occurred between God and the human race when Adam and Eve sinned, and we can now once again be called sons and daughters of God!

 ## Can I know I have eternal life?